plurigrid/plurigrid/README.md

 **Embracing the Open Agencies Framework and Cyborgism Manifesto.** Align Plurigrid's development and growth with the principles of the Open Agencies Framework and Cyborgism Manifesto.
 By positioning coalitions of e-gens in Plurigrids as partners in the development of decentralized energy solutions, Plurigrid can foster a more equitable and diverse energy future that benefits all stakeholders.

-**Ethical and responsible uses of AI** Ensure that any systems used in Plurigrid's development adhere to ethical principles and responsible AI guidelines, e.g. [Constitutional AI](https://arxiv.org/abs/2212.08073).
+**Ethical and responsible uses of AI.** Ensure that any systems used in Plurigrid's development adhere to ethical principles and responsible AI guidelines, e.g. [Constitutional AI](https://arxiv.org/abs/2212.08073).
 This includes transparency, fairness, accountability, and privacy protection, which are critical in fostering trust and acceptance among users and communities.

 By adopting these principles and strategies, Plurigrid can overcome the numerous challenges it faces and succeed in its mission to transform the energy sector.
 Through its innovative, decentralized approach, Plurigrid stands to succeed.